It’s school time for 25,000 kids, courtesy BMC’s Mission Admission

 According to most MPS, it was civic schools’ engagement with children during the pandemic that really supported the mission with many parents wanting to shift to municipal schools from smaller private schools where they were denied learning access due to non-payment of fees.
 Many schools wish to start such campaigns earlier next year so that civic school admission can begin along with that of private schools.

 The BMC education department plans to reach the goal of 1 lakh new admissions under the campaign.
-“We are already seeing impact and it has just been phase 1.
-After summer vacation, Mission Admission campaign will resume in June to enroll more eligible children in schools,” said Rajesh Kankal, BMC Education officer.
+“We are already seeing the impact and it has just been phase 1.
+After summer vacation, the Mission Admission campaign will resume in June to enrol more eligible children in schools,” said Rajesh Kankal, BMC Education officer.

 🗞 Subscribe Now: Get Express Premium to access our in-depth reporting, explainers and opinions 🗞️